r0bs/tasg/README.md

 ```
 ### Configure

 In order to save tasks to Google an API key needs to be created in the [Google API Console](https://console.developers.google.com/apis).
-After creation, run:
+After creation run:

 ```sh
 npm run setup:credentials